 However, despite this many artists sell their artwork unframed.
 There are numerous reasons for this, which shouldn't dissuade the art collector from adding their own frame after purchase.

-• Personal taste: Some collectors may prefer not to frame a canvas which has a nicely finished edge.
+Personal taste: Some collectors may prefer not to frame a canvas which has a nicely finished edge.
 Or they may want to choose the frame themselves, to match the interior in which it will be displayed.
-Usually an artist will select a simple frame that has broad appeal, which may not appeal to every buyer.
+Usually, an artist will select a simple frame that has broad appeal, which may not appeal to every buyer (like natural timber).
 Some artists offer the option of framed or unframed, especially when it comes to prints.
-Even just seeing an example of the print framed in a image can help the collector visualise the print in their own home with their own frame.
+Even just seeing an example of the print framed in an image can help the collector visualise the print in their own home with their own frame.

 Above: examples of prints in different frames.